 "decapitation, dismemberment, wound detail or piles of dead bodies... & delineation between the depiction of zombie characters and the human figures".

 A modified version of Left 4 Dead 2 (similar to the modified German version of Left 4 Dead with green blood and zombies that fade away a few seconds after being killed) was later approved for release in Australia with an MA15 rating.
-The edits were quite extreme, to the point the game could probably be rated T for teen.
+The edits were quite extreme, removing almost every reference to blood or grievous injury.
 The edits to the Australian and German version included the following:

 - No zombie corpses when they are killed, instead they fade and disappear before they hit the ground.